Q) What is OakTara about?

 A) That’s not a problem for OakTara, but it may be for the other publisher, so please check their guidelines.
 The way we look at it, if more than one publisher offers you a contract, then you get the wonderful opportunity to choose your book’s publishing home.
 If you choose OakTara, we look forward to working with you.
 If you choose the other publisher, that’s fine, too, because we’ll be glad for you that your worthy book is getting published, even if it’s not us!
 OakTara is about broadening the marketplace for inspirational fiction.
 Click Writers’ Guidelines for further instructions.

 A) We want to see quality books stay in the market.
 There’s nothing more frustrating to an author (or to readers, trying to find the book!) than to have one of their books “shelved”—especially if it’s one in a series, and the others are still in print.
 OakTara is open to re-publishing your out-of-print book or series if the rights have returned to you.
 Check your previous contract to see if rights are immediately returned to you or if you need to secure a reversion of rights agreement.
 Also check your previous contract to see if there is a “waiting period” before you can seek out another publisher.
 Click Writers’ Guidelines for further instructions.
-Out-of-print books that are brought back into print with OakTara receive new covers, new ISBNs, and go through our regular editorial process.
+Out-of-print books that are brought back into print with OakTara receive new covers, new ISBNs, and go through our regular editorial and design process.
 They may also receive a title change.

 Q) If I am accepted as an OakTara author, can you guarantee sales of my book?